-As the economy recovers and strengths, it may cause inflation to rise.
+As the economy recovers and strengths, inflation rises.
 If inflation is too high, the Fed will raise the fed funds rate to cool off the economy.
-Inflation is when there is a general and steady increase in the prices of a basket of goods and services.
+Inflation is when there is a general and steady increase in a basket of goods and services.
 Inflation reduces your future purchasing power compared to the money you have today.
 We have been experiencing low inflation, below the Fed’s target of 2%.

 How Interest Rates And Inflation Impact The Markets

 Interest rates and inflation rates can have a significant impact on stocks, bonds, and other investments.
 When interest rates fall, the interest payments received from bank deposits decline.
 The low interest rates will cause lower yields from income-generating investments like CDs, other money market securities, and bonds.
 Income investors rely on these investments for predictable income streams and preserve their capital, but higher yields are hard to find unless you add risk.
 There are different strategies for an investor to add more income by balancing risk and diversification.

 The low-interest-rate environment should remain for the foreseeable future.
 What about inflation?
 Low interest rates, if they do their job in stimulating the economy, can lead to higher inflation.
 If there has been a concern, it has been about zero inflation or deflation.
 Deflation is problematic because it means reduced pricing in goods and services.
 Lower prices could lead to reduced wages, lower production hurting our economy.